-The Manual Sync Frequency value is set automatically when the CR-100 is first connected, by reading a bright(ish) patch on the display to be profiled, but can be manually re-read at any time as needed.
+The Manual Sync Frequency value can be set when the CR-100 is first connected by reading a bright(ish) patch on the display to be profiled using the Read button, and can be manually re-set at any time as needed.

 The Auto and None settings are not used when measuring/calibrating displays or projectors.

 With most TV monitor/displays/projectors the correct sync frequency is often the input signal frequency - 60Hz, 50Hz, etc., rather than the much higher PWM frequency of the display's backlight.